vliux/Dachshund/README.md

 Dachshund
 =========

-A simple framework of Android Sqlite DB which supports table creation and upgrade.
+A ligt-weight framework of Android Sqlite DB, which manages automatic DB tables creation and upgrade.
-Just annoate your class fields as database columns, you get the support of automatic database creation and upgrade.
+On Android development with SQLite, a lot of us have to manually generate SQL strings in onCreate() and onUpgrade().
+With this simple framework, just annoate your class fields as database columns, you get your tables created or upgraded in time.

 How to use?
 Step 1.
 Override BaseDbTable:

+    @DbTable(tableName = "MyDbTable1", minVersion = 2)
     public class MyDbTable extends BaseDbTable{
-        @DbField(columnType = "TEXT", defaultValue = "some_value", minVersion = 1)
+        @DbField(columnType = "TEXT", defaultValue = "some_value")
         private static String column_username = "userName";

-        @DbField(columnType = "INTEGER", defaultValue = "0", minVersion = 2)
+        @DbField(columnType = "INTEGER", defaultValue = "0", minVersion = 3)
         private static String column_userage = "userAge";

         @Override